How to get your money working for you

 What rise in the property value can be expected?

 The average rise in the prices of rental spacess in Tallinn has been 8.8% over the last seven years, and 5.5% in the last year.
 Prices are forecast to continue rising in the next few years, based on expected macroeconomic and property market trends.

 What rise in rental prices can be expected?

 Growth in rental prices has been 11% per year on average since the end of the recession i.e. since 2010.
 The average rise last year was 7.1%, and in the first half of this year the rise has been 7.5% (according to KV.ee data).
 Should the trends related to the growth rate of the average salary and economic growth continue, there is reason to expect that rental prices will also continue to rise.

-There is limited supply in the small apartment sector whereas demand is proportionally high.
+There is limited supply in the small space sector whereas demand is proportionally high.
 This should mean the continuation of relatively high rental returns from small properties in the coming years.

-- There is high demand for small rental apartments on the market, with Tallinn’s ever-growing population likely to maintain strong demand for the foreseeable future.
+- There is high demand for small rental spaces on the market, with Tallinn’s ever-growing population likely to maintain strong demand for the foreseeable future.

-- Small and new rental apartments are in short supply.
+- Small and new rental spaces are in short supply.